 '[Anne Lister's] sense of self, and self-awareness, is what makes her modern to us.
 She was a woman exercising conscious choice.
 She controlled her cash and her body.
 At a time when women had to marry, or be looked after by a male relative, and when all their property on marriage passed to their husband, Anne Lister not only dodged the traps of being female, she set up a liaison with another woman that enhanced her own wealth and left both of them free to live as they wished . . .
 The diaries gave me courage' JEANETTE WINTERSON

 These diaries include the years 1816-1824.
-The second volume, NO PRIEST BUT LOVE, is available in ebook.
+The second volume, continuing Anne's story, THE SECRET DIARIES OF MISS ANNE LISTER: NO PRIEST BUT LOVE, is now available.

 When Sarah Burton returns to her hometown as headmistress she is full of ambition, determined to create a great school and to inspire her girls to take all they can from life.
 But in the aftermath of the First World War, the country is in depression and ideals are hard won.
 Lydia Holly, the scholarship girl from the shacks, is the most brilliant student Sarah has ever taught, but when her mother's health fails, her education must be sacrificed - there is nobody else to care for the children.